Tulle massacre: Revisionism

-B. Kartheuser refuted point by point these revisionist theses.
+Kartheuser refuted point by point these revisionist theses.
 The only fact was that it was contrary to articles 23c and 23d of the Annex of the Hague Convention of 1907 concerning the laws and customs of war on land that state "It is especially prohibited [..]
-To kill or wound an enemy who, having laid down arms, or having no longer means of defence, has surrendered at discretion", that 9 members of the SD and Gestapo were executed without trial on the afternoon of 8 June.
+To kill or wound an enemy who, having laid down arms, or having no longer means of defence, has surrendered at discretion", that nine members of the SD and Gestapo were executed without trial on the afternoon of 8 June.
 As for the claimed mutilations, it was only traces of machine gun shots.
 According to a witness, Robert Lajugie, "from the surrender of the besieged, I saw the bodies of the victims.
 Some certainly were damaged and it is true that there were some fractured skulls and exposed brain matter, but that was the result of a concentration of automatic gunfire. […] It is in this state that elements of the 2nd SS Panzer Division Das Reich found their compatriots with, in addition, the further damage from the carting off of the bodies by the arrivals, berserk as they were, using tools which could crush the bodies or heads."
 This story is confirmed by Dr Heinz Schmidt, doctor to the 3rd battalion of the 95th Security Regiment: "Because we wanted to have a presentable justification for our reprisals, I was cited as the physician in the square along with the Chief Doctor of the Das Reich division.
 He asked me if I had seen the mutilations of the bodies of our fallen soldiers in the town.
 Contrary to claims that this was the case, I stated emphatically that I had not seen any mutilation on the sixty dead that I saw."

 According to the book by Schneid, Kartheuser wrote that he "assigns, in the most heavy-handed manner of all versions that circulated, sufficient blame for the deliberate mutilations carried out on some German corpses.
 Schneider does not mention seeing this. […] He only peddles a version that was widespread in the early days in the SS and Nazi circles of the time and also in official propaganda."
 He remarks equally that neither Weidinger nor Taege's accounts are based on any direct witnesses.